 Stanton Jones focuses his practice on complex questions of constitutional, statutory, and international law.
 He recently has handled trial and appellate litigation involving the First Amendment, the Foreign Sovereign Immunities Act, the Alien Tort Statute, and the Federal Deposit Insurance Act.

-Mr. Jones has represented parties and amici curiae in sixteen cases before the US Supreme Court.
+Stanton has represented parties and amici curiae in sixteen cases before the U.S. Supreme Court.
 He recently represented the petitioners who successfully blocked Wisconsin’s controversial voter ID law for the 2014 general election.
-Mr. Jones also has handled numerous high-stakes federal and state court appeals on issues ranging from antitrust law to admiralty law, from banking regulation to church/state separation.
+Stanton also has handled numerous high-stakes federal and state court appeals on issues ranging from antitrust law to admiralty law, from banking regulation to church/state separation.
 He recently represented Detroit’s pension funds in the Sixth Circuit appeal in Detroit’s historic bankruptcy, briefing novel constitutional and statutory issues.

-Beyond appeals, Mr. Jones has litigated numerous commercial and international matters in federal and state trial courts and arbitration proceedings.
+Beyond appeals, he has litigated numerous commercial and international matters in federal and state trial courts and arbitration proceedings.

 - Petitioners in successful emergency application to reinstate injunction of Wisconsin's voter ID law for the 2014 general election.
 Frank v.
 Walker, 135 S. Ct.
 7 (2014).